trailblazer/reform/README.md

 Anyway, please upgrade and _report problems_ and do not simply assume that we will magically find out what needs to get fixed.
 When in trouble, join us on [Gitter](https://gitter.im/trailblazer/chat).

 [Full documentation for Reform](http://trailblazerb.org/gems/reform) is available online, or support us and grab the [Trailblazer book](https://leanpub.com/trailblazer).
+There is an [Upgrading Guide](http://trailblazer.to/gems/reform/upgrading-guide.html) to help you migrate from Reform 1.x.

 ## Disposable